Sales cycle management practices

 Best practices:

-• Empathize with your prospect’s problem and focus on assisting them instead of treating them like another contact on your list.
+• Address their specific problem with relevant resources, not generic outreach.
 For instance, send a relevant ebook to them in response to a problem they posted about on social media.

 • Check in with your prospects periodically to see if they have any questions about your product and offer to help with whatever you can to stay top of mind.